mcgill-ecsess/codejam2020/content/services/resources.md

 ## 📚 Useful librairies and frameworks

 Here are a few libraries that might prove to be useful during the competition!
-If the official library isn't written in your favorite language, try finding wrappers/bindings for it online!
+If the official library isn't written in your favourite language, try finding wrappers/bindings for it online!

 - [brain.js](https://github.com/BrainJS/brain.js)
 - [CoreNLP](https://github.com/stanfordnlp/CoreNLP)